Andre-LA/the-sentinels/README.md

 ## Play it on itch.io!

-You can play this game for free on [itch.io](https://origamisword.itch.io/the-sentinels), it works both on desktop on mobile!
+You can play this game for free on [itch.io](https://origamisword.itch.io/the-sentinels), it works both on desktop and mobile!

 ## Dependencies